Gaziemir: Gaziemir today

 Always a hub of crafts and industry both for İzmir and nationally, Gaziemir today has a highly developed industrial basis, with modern residential areas surrounding production and sales centers.
 The furniture industry (both home furniture and office furniture) is particularly developed.
 Companies established within the Aegean Free Zone generally focus on export processing, while the presence of such Turkish or international outlets as Migros Türk, Kipa (a Tesco joint-venture) and Metro AG Optimum Outlet subsidiaries makes Gaziemir one the important retail centers of İzmir.

 Economy

-The airline IZair is headquartered in Gaziemir, on the grounds of Izmir Airport.
+The airline IZair was headquartered in Gaziemir, on the grounds of İzmir Adnan Menderes, before the Airline was shut down in 2018.

+Composition

+There are 17 neighbourhoods in Gaziemir District: